wentuoc/tp/docs/UserGuide.md

 ![deleteCommandWorkingSample.png](diagrams/deleteCommandWorkingSample.png)

-* If the user is going to delete a recipe in the recipes list and the recipe is also inside the wishlist than it will delete form both the recipes list and the wishlist as it do not make sense for the recipes list to not have and the wishlist still haves it
+* If the user deletes a meal from the Recipes List that is also in their Wishlist, then the meal is removed from their Wishlist as well.

-### Remove a recipe from the user recipes list that the user selected: `remove`
+### Remove a meal from the Recipes List: `remove`

-This command allows user to delete the wishlist.
+This command allows user to remove a recipe from their Wishlist.

 Syntax:
 ```